gitkraken/gitkraken-client-docs/gitkraken-client/bitbucket-server.md

 ---

 title: Bitbucket Server Integration
-description: Integrate GitKraken Client with your Bitbucket Server repository by following these steps.
+description: Integrate GitKraken Desktop with your Bitbucket Server repository by following these steps.
 taxonomy:
     category: gitkraken-client

 ---

-GitKraken Client allows you to authenticate with Bitbucket Server, which will help you find repos on Bitbucket Server when cloning or adding your remotes.
+GitKraken Desktop allows you to authenticate with Bitbucket Server, which will help you find repos on Bitbucket Server when cloning or adding your remotes.

 **Benefits**